Geotechcompany/SpareFinder.org/SCRAPER_FIXES_SUMMARY.md

 ## Summary

 This simplified approach trades breadth for reliability.
-Instead of trying to scrape 12+ sites with mixed success, we now focus on 6 highly reliable Manufacturing parts sources that consistently deliver results.
+Instead of trying to scrape 12+ sites with mixed success, we now focus on 6 highly reliable Engineering spares parts sources that consistently deliver results.
 This should provide:

 - **Much higher success rates** (85-95% vs 20-30%)
 - **Faster response times** (1-3s delays vs 3-15s)
 - **More reliable results** for users
 - **Better user experience** overall

-The scraper is now optimized for reliability and speed rather than trying to cover every possible Manufacturing parts website.
+The scraper is now optimized for reliability and speed rather than trying to cover every possible Engineering spares parts website.